vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 * Using Redis as a shared backing store.
 * Ability to deploy VSecM to any SPIFFE-compatible cluster that has agents that provide SPIFFE Workload API.
-* Using a separate VSecM Safe instance to store the master cryptographic keys as VSecM Safe secrets for better security.
+* Using a separate VSecM Safe instance to store the root cryptographic keys as VSecM Safe secrets for better security.
 * Introducing refresh hint for sidecars and other consumers.